Marina-Checri/Crypto-24-Artifacts-CPAD-Attack/README.md

   - **attack_threshold_lattigo**: Implementations of the attack on threshold BFV using the Lattigo library.
   - **attack_threshold_OpenFHE**: Implementations of the attack on threshold BFV using the OpenFHE library.
 - **README.md**: This file you're currently reading.
+- **build_all_dockerfiles.sh**: A bash script automating the process of building Docker images for each FHE library implementation.
 - **view_tree.txt**: A text file containing the tree structure of the repository.

 ## Getting Started